 Unsubscribe with one-click whenever you want.
 As soon as you’ve got your freebies, if you like.
 I won’t even set the dogs on you or anything.

 I’m so glad I made the investment in Karen’s course.
 I love to write and have been toying with the idea of freelance writing for a while but never quite found the time to figure out how to actually get it done.

 So when I heard about Karen’s class I jumped at the chance to have someone walk me through the process step-by-step.
-And that’s exactly what she did – each week I received an easy to follow set of instructions and exercises that in a month turned into a live business.
+And that’s exactly what she did – I received an easy to follow set of instructions and exercises that in a month turned into a live business.

 It’s only been a week since I officially launched, but in that short time I’ve already made contact with four potential clients and am in the process of finalizing a contract to write all of the copy for a website that’s launching next month.
 I fully expect to have covered my investment in this class four or five times over by the end of my first month in business.